Ohio State nav bar

 Polish Studies Initiative Student Scholarships

 The Polish Studies Initiative (PSI) aims to support the study of Polish language and culture through summer intensive language programs, internships, and study abroad programs.
 Scholarships are available for both OSU undergraduate and graduate students who are interested in pursuing more advanced training during a summer semester.
-Scholarships will be awarded in the amount of $1,000.
+Scholarships will be awarded in amounts up to $1,000.
 For information about study abroad programs and summer language programs, visit the Resources section on PSI's main page.

 Grants for Research in Polish Studies